TheOtherRolesAU/TheOtherRoles/README.md

 The Jackal is part of an extra team, that tries to eliminate all the other players.\
 The Jackal has no tasks and can kill Impostors, Crewmates and Neutrals.\
 The Jackal (if allowed by the options) can select another player to be his Sidekick.
 Creating a Sidekick removes all tasks of the Sidekick and adds him to the team Jackal.
-The Sidekick loses it's one role (except if he's a Lover, then he plays in two teams).
+The Sidekick loses his current role (except if he's a Lover, then he plays in two teams).
 The "Create Sidekick Action" may only be used once per Jackal or once per game (depending on the options).
 The Jackal can also promote Impostors to be his Sidekick, but depending on the options the Impostor will either really turn into the Sidekick and leave the team Impostors or he will just look like the Sidekick to the Jackal an remain as he was.\
 \